jcs-instructor/mobtimer/backlog.md

 Next

+- [ ] Revisit schedule: Ethan says Thursday afternoons are ideal for pickleball, so see if can reschedule
 - [ ] Refactoring: Change mockCurrentTime.ts to mockMobTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
       From:
       const mobTimer = new MobTimer();